 If you’ve looked at buying an SD or microSD card lately, you might have run into some new codes: specifically, UHS-II.

 It refers to something called ultra high-speed bus, which in turn refers to the interface between the card and the device.
 So far, there is UHS-I and UHS-II.
+There is a specification of UHS-III, but I’ve not seen any cards actually turn up using that yet.

 UHS-II is the newer, and potentially faster, system but adoption is still not widespread.
 And a UHS-II isn’t necessarily guaranteed to be faster than every UHS-I card in practice.
 I’ve put quite a through microSD and SD cards through speed tests, and the UHS-II cards aren’t necessarily faster, at least for now.